 The container object is more flexible because you can use different dimensions and expressions within it.

-Getting started with container object is simple and easy.
+Getting started with container objects is simple and easy.
 To add a container object with multiple sheet objects, follow these steps: